negative-zero-inft/plugbot-neu/readme.md

 *there is a package manager for plugbot planned, but it's still not ready*

 # features
-- command line interface for controlling the bot
+- Command Line Interface for controlling the bot
 - a modular system based on plugins